 He has also been an outspoken critic of Gov. Andrew Cuomo’s proposed cuts to preventive services, as well as his management of the halting vaccine rollout.
 Hevesi said he is open to “almost any tax” that will raise enough revenue to maintain funding for social services, and released a letter urging the governor to prioritize vaccines for foster parents and youth living in congregate facilities.

 While Hevesi told The Imprint he thinks highly of both the Administration for Children’s Services (ACS) and Commissioner David Hansell, he also said he’ll support a bill that would require child protective workers to read parents a Miranda-style warning about their rights.
-And, he said, he is very concerned that the child welfare system is most likely to intervene in the lives of Black and Latino children, indicating “some kind of inherent bias” — one of several problems he plans to
+And, he said, he is very concerned that the child welfare system is most likely to intervene in the lives of Black and Latino children, indicating “some kind of inherent bias” — one of several problems he plans to tackle in future legislative hearings.

 This interview has been edited for clarity and length.